jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_sh.md

 ```
 [TIMESTAMP][INSTANCEID] CHIP:ZCL: HELLO WORLD!
 Toggle on/off from 1 to 0
 ```
-The workflow will automatically terminate `chip-lighting-app` after 60 seconds.
+Note that the workflow will cleanly terminate `lighting-app` after 60 seconds.

 ## Next Steps